BOKU INC. (“Boku”) Chairman’s Corporate Governance Statement 2019

-The remuneration committee is chaired by Richard Hargreaves and its other members are Mark Britto and Keith Butcher, all of whom are non-executive directors.
+The remuneration committee is chaired by Richard Hargreaves and its other members are Mark Britto and Stewart Robert all of whom are non-executive directors.
 The remuneration committee meets at least twice a year and at such other times as required.

 It has responsibility for determining, within the agreed terms of reference, the Company’s policy on the remuneration packages of the Company’s chief executive, chairman, and the executive directors and such other members of the executive management as it is designated to consider.
 The remuneration of non-executive directors will be a matter for the chairman and executive directors of the Board.
 No director or manager is allowed to partake in any discussions as to their own remuneration.
 In addition, the remuneration committee has the responsibility for reviewing the structure, size and composition (including the skills, knowledge and experience) of the Board and succession planning.
 It also has responsibility for recommending new appointments to the Board.
 A full report of the remuneration committee can be found on page 32.